kencf0618/0x_Teal/README.md

 # 0x_Teal
 Random hexadecimals in white, green and red.
-Python/DeepSeek.
+(The eponymous teal is a visual artificat.)
+Python & DeepSeek